1986 V-League

-Statistics of the V-League in the 1986 season.
+The 1986 Vietnam National A1 League was the 6th season of the National Football Championship in Vietnam, played from 30 March until 8 June 1986.

 First phase

-20 participants divided over 3 groups playing double round robin;

-top-2 of each to second phase.
+20 participants divided over 3 groups playing double round robin.
+The top 2 teams of each group advance to second phase.
+No teams would relegate this season.

 Similar to some Soviet Top League seasons, a draw limit was used.
 In this case, from the 4th draw on points would not be counted.